-Film-maker Danny Boyle invites you to join him in marking 100 years since Armistice and the end of the First World War.
+On 11 November Danny Boyle invited communities to join him in marking 100 years since Armistice and the end of the First World War.

-Today on 11 November 2018, communities will gather on beaches across the UK to say goodbye and thank you, to the millions of men and women who left their shores during the war, many never to return.
+On 11 November 2018, tens of thousands gathered on beaches to say goodbye and thank you, to the millions of men and women who left their shores during the First World War, many never to return.

-On selected beaches around the UK, over the course of several hours, a portrait of an individual from the First World War will emerge from the sand.
-And then, as the tide rises, be washed away as we take a moment to say a collective goodbye.
+On beaches around the UK, over the course of several hours, a portrait of an individual from the First World War emerged from the sand.
+And then, as the tide rose, it was washed away as we took a moment to say a collective thank you and goodbye.

-Poet Carol Ann Duffy has written a poem especially for Pages of the Sea, to be read by individuals, families and communities on the day.
-You can also get involved in creating artwork in the sand using stencils of portraits at the beaches.
+Poet Carol Ann Duffy wrote a poem called The Wound in Time especially for Pages of the Sea, which was read by individuals, families, choirs and communities on the day.
+People also created their own artwork in the sand using stencils of nurses, soldiers and munitions workers.

-You can also take part online.
-Browse the images of some who left their shores in our gallery.
+You can also browse the images of some of those who left their shores in our gallery.
 See their faces and find out who they were.
 Those from your community, those who shared your name.
-You can even add your own image of someone from the First World War from your family or community and say a personal goodbye.
-Share who you are saying goodbye to on social media and invite others to get involved.

-Pages of the Sea is commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary.
-It is delivered with partner organisations across the UK: National Trust, Activate Performing Arts, Creative Foundation, Eden Project, National Theatre Scotland, Nerve Centre, Sunderland Culture & Taliesin in association with Aberystwyth Arts Centre, The Grand Theatre of Lemmings, Magna Vitae, MOSTYN, SeaChange Arts, Swansea Council, Swansea University, Theatre Orchard, and Visit Blackpool who are working with their local communities to create the event on the 11th.
+Pages of the Sea was commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary.
+It was delivered with partner organisations across the UK: National Trust, Activate Performing Arts, Creative Foundation, Eden Project, National Theatre Scotland, Nerve Centre, Sunderland Culture & Taliesin in association with Aberystwyth Arts Centre, The Grand Theatre of Lemmings, Magna Vitae, MOSTYN, SeaChange Arts, Swansea Council, Swansea University, Theatre Orchard, and Visit Blackpool who worked with their local communities to create the event on the 11th.
 Sand portraits designed by Sand in your Eye.

 Supported by The National Lottery through the Heritage Lottery Fund, Arts Council England and Big Lottery Fund, and the Department for Digital, Culture, Media and Sport.